antranapp/Til/README.md

 The command line tool can basically:

-- Add a new topic, create a markdown file with some pre-filled meta data and open a markdown editor for you to add information
+- **Add a new topic**: create a markdown file with some pre-filled meta data and open a markdown editor for you to add information
-- Generate a README.md by aggregating all Tils in the repo and list them in a table view organized by topics.
+- **Generate a README.md** by aggregating all Tils in the repo and list them in a table view organized by topics.
-- Deploy all changes to the remote repository.
+- **Deploy** all changes to the remote repository.

 ## 😭 Oh no, why Swift?